1989–90 San Antonio Spurs season

 The 1989–90 San Antonio Spurs season was the 14th season for the San Antonio Spurs in the National Basketball Association, and their 23rd season as a franchise.

+Season summary

+Off-season
-This marked the first NBA season for rookie center David Robinson, who was selected by the Spurs as the first overall pick in the 1987 NBA draft; with his tour of duty at the Navy over, Robinson arrived to the Spurs for the 1989–90 season.

-In the 1989 NBA draft, the Spurs received the third overall pick, and selected small forward Sean Elliott from the University of Arizona, acquired All-Star forward Terry Cummings from the Milwaukee Bucks, and acquired All-Star guard Maurice Cheeks and David Wingate from the Philadelphia 76ers during the off-season.
+This was the first NBA season for rookie center David Robinson, who was selected by the Spurs as the first overall pick in the 1987 NBA draft; with his two-year tour of duty at the Navy over, Robinson arrived to the Spurs for the 1989–90 season.
+In the 1989 NBA draft, the Spurs received the third overall pick, and selected small forward Sean Elliott from the University of Arizona.
+During the off-season, the team acquired All-Star forward Terry Cummings from the Milwaukee Bucks, and acquired All-Star guard Maurice Cheeks, and David Wingate from the Philadelphia 76ers.

+For the season, the Spurs redesigned their primary logo, which would be known as the "fiesta logo"; the team's primary logo featured the city name "San Antonio" in white letters above the team name "Spurs" in black letters, in front of a background of the fiesta colors of turquoise, fuchsia and orange.
+The team also redesigned their home and road uniforms; although their uniforms remained white, black and silver, the team name "Spurs" replaced the city name "San Antonio" on the front of their road jerseys.

+The team's new primary logo, and new uniforms would both remain in use until 2002.